typed-ember/glint/docs/ember/template-only-components.md

 Note that the runtime content of this module (effectively `export default templateOnlyComponent();`) is exactly what Ember generates at build time when creating a backing module for a template-only component.

+{% hint style="info" %}

+Using `ember-template-imports`?
+See [Ember: Template Imports][etitoc] on how to create a backing module for a template-import template-only component.

+[etitoc]: ../ember/template-imports.md#template-only-components
+{% endhint %}

 Due to the way TypeScript works, it's not possible to have a generic signature for template-only components:

 ```typescript